 The primary role of SFA is to provide financial resources to students who would otherwise be unable to receive post-secondary education.
-PBF Metric 7, University Access Rate, was defined as the percentage of undergraduates with Pell grants.
-SFA was responsible for compiling information used in the SFA file submission.
+The PBF Metric 7, University Access Rate, was defined as the percent of undergraduates with a Pell grant.
+Student Financial Affairs was responsible for compiling information used in this file submission.

-We reviewed SFAs documented procedures for data extraction, review and upload, noting any changes since the prior audit including staffing, processing, reporting, uploading, and BOG reporting requirements.
-SFA had enhanced documented procedures since our prior audit to better identify processes necessary to extract and review the data for completeness and accuracy.
-Based on the results of our review, SFA employed adequate processes to ensure data accuracy, completeness, and timely creation of the load file.
+We reviewed SFA's documented procedures for data extraction, review and upload, noting no significant changes since the prior audit in staffing, procedures, or BOG reporting requirements.
+Based on the results of our review, we concluded that SFA employed adequate processes to ensure data accuracy, completeness, and timely creation of the load file.